profmikegreene/conference-proposals/drafts/educause-2018.md

 ### Session Description
 Max Words: 300 Briefly state the importance, relevance, value, and/or interest to higher education IT.

+Hear how teams at Penn State University and Duke University, institutions sharing decentralized academic and IT cultures, are building their learning technology ecosystems.
+Fueled by open source technology and standards, they are embracing user desires by allowing pedagogy to inform and shape technology selection in sustainably implemented ecosystems.

+ -Critical elements for success with similar initiatives:
+ -- embracing your university culture and building the right solution for it -- lean methodology in user experience design and development -- ecosystem level management of technologies, not just service level -- open technologies: webcomponents, REST, Learning Tools Interoperability, Grouper

+We all have those faculty who decide to use new, shiny TechnologyX.
+It can often be a poor and difficult choice for them as it means they have no support, but it is the best option for them and is sustainable for a time as it is a scale of 1.
+Instead of viewing this as a negative, how can we embrace, enhance and support their desire for control over the learning ecosystem?
+How do we embrace these solutions but do so in a FERPA compliant and accessible way without overwhelming IT staffs or students needing to understand multiple platforms?

+ -Bryan/Lauren, what narrative is where this should go?

+When it's time for them to change in 3 years, they can't find the time or don't have the expertise to manage the change.

+For students, it's a different story.
+They have 4-6 faculty all doing something different and are overwhelmed by the variety of tools and implementations in each of their courses.

+How can IT embrace faculty choice, while providing a framework for support, ensuring data security and privacy, and all the while offering other competing solutions at the department, school, and university level?

+This reality exists on both of our campuses.
+PSU is trying to solve it from the content creation end, Duke starting at the student access content end.
+Faculty want to see what they can do in their courses.
+Students want to see what's going on in their courses.
+IT wants to run stable systems for the majority of users.
+Faculty and departments want to choose what technologies best fit their needs.

+Faculty don't just use their content in the context of their single course at your uni.
+Sometimes they adjunct at 4 different schools.
+Sometimes they give talks on the content.
+Sometimes they just want to share what they're passionate about on their website.
+Enable that, make it so easy for them to do what they want with what they create.

 ### Session Track
 * **Exploring Innovation in Teaching and Learning**